DarsDars

 Security

 All traffic between the app and our servers is encrypted in transit (HTTPS/TLS).
-Your account is protected by your sign-in method (Apple, Google, or email + password handled by Clerk).
-Database access is row-level-restricted so other users cannot read your private data.
+Your account is protected by your sign-in method (Apple, Google, email + 6-digit code, or email + password, handled by Supabase), and your session token is held in your device's secure keystore.
+Database access is row-level-restricted so other users cannot read your private data, and lesson audio, deck uploads and bug screenshots live in private storage that is not publicly readable.
 No system is perfectly secure — if you spot a vulnerability, please email support@darsapp.com.

 Changes to this policy